silverhammermba/superuser/_posts/2013-03-01-programming.markdown

        -bash: ./sevn: cannot execute binary file: Exec format error

    What do you think that means?
-2. Try changing a _single_ instruction of `sevn.s` and reassemble into machine code so that this happens
+2. Try changing a _single_ instruction of `sevn.s` so that when you reassemble and run it this happens

        # ./sevn2
        Segmentation fault (core dumped)